sarahjones123/nGenue_docs/docs/getting_started/inbook_structure.md

     ![Add business unit](./images/legal_entity_2.png)

 2. In the **Business unit configure** screen, enter details like name, code and a short description.
 The **Business ID** is auto-generated once you save the configuration.

+3. The **Legal entity** field will be auto-selected.

+4. Select the **"Use this business unit as default"** checkbox designates the newly created business unit as the default choice for various operations.
+For instance, when users perform tasks such as creating deals, portfolios, or strategies, the default business unit will automatically populate in the relevant fields.
+This feature is particularly beneficial in scenarios where a specific business unit handles the majority of transactions or operational activities, reducing manual effort and minimizing the chances of incorrect selections.

+    !!!note "Integration points"
+        The fields in the **Integration points** section are automatically populated when third-party tools are integrated with nGenue.
+These fields can be skipped when entering data manually.

 3. Click **Save.**<br>
     ![Save business unit](./images/legal_entity_5.png)